-With the progression of his career, Bohr founded the Institute of Theoretical Physics (now called the Niels Bohr Institute) in Copenhagen in 1918.
-Then in 1922, he received the Nobel Prize in Physics for his work on atomic structures.
-However, physicist Albert Einstein did not fully agree with all of Bohr's assertions, and their public talks and debates became renowned in the scientific communities.
-Bohr continued his work with a group of scientists who were studying nuclear fission during the late 1930s, and contributed his liquid droplet theory.
+Bohr received the 1922 Nobel Prize in Physics for his work on atomic structures.
+Albert Einstein did not fully agree with all of Bohr's assertions, and their public talks and debates became renowned in the scientific communities.
+Bohr went on to work with the group of scientists who were at the forefront of research on nuclear fission during the late 1930s, to which he contributed the liquid droplet theory.
 This theory explains how the nucleus of an atom holds together like a droplet of water.
 He also discovered that electrons orbit the nucleus of an atom, similar to the way that planets orbit the sun.
+Outside of his pioneering ideas, Bohr was known for his wit and warmth, and his humanitarian ethics that informed his later work.

-As Adolf Hitler rose to power, Bohr was able to offer German Jewish physicists refuge at his institute in Copenhagen.
-Once Nazi forces occupied Denmark, the Bohr family escaped to Sweden before coming to the United States.
-Bohr then worked with the Manhattan Project in Nevada, where scientists were working to create the first atom bomb.
-Bohr, however, had concerns about how the bomb could be used, and made appeals for future international arms control and active communication about the weapon between nations - ideas met with resistance by Winston Churchill and Franklin D. Roosevelt.
+With Adolf Hitler's rise in power, Bohr was able to offer German Jewish physicists refuge at his institute in Copenhagen.
+Once Nazi forces occupied Denmark, the Bohr family escaped to Sweden with Niels and his son, Aage, eventually making their way to the United States.
+Bohr then worked with the Manhattan Project in Nevada, where the first atom bomb was being created.
+Because he had concerns about how the bomb could be used, he called for future international arms control and active communication about the weapon between nations - an idea met with resistance by Winston Churchill and Franklin D. Roosevelt.

-After the end of World War II, Bohr returned to Europe and continued to call for peaceful applications of atomic energy.
-In his "Open Letter to the United Nations" from June 9, 1950, Bohr envisioned an "open world" mode of existence between countries that abandoned isolationism for true cultural exchange.
-Outside of his pioneering ideas, Bohr was known for his wit and warmth, and the humanitarian ethics that informed his later work.
+After the end of the World War II, Bohr returned to Europe and continued to call for peaceful applications of atomic energy.
+In his "Open Letter to the United Nations," dated June 9, 1950, Bohr envisioned an "open world" mode of existence between countries that abandoned isolationism for true cultural exchange.